-Partners often feel in relationship that some of their needs are not met.
-This can make them feel frustrated, sad, lonely and worried.
-Periods like that are common and normal particularly when couples cope with transitions, life changes and the demanding tasks of raising kids.
-The danger lies in the ways partners cope with these emotions.
-The strategies of coping with vulnerability will determine if the relationship will spiral up or down.
+Partners in a relationship often feel that some of their needs are not met.
+This can make them feel frustrated, sad, lonely, and worried.
+Such periods are common and normal, particularly when coping with transitions, life changes, and the demands of raising kids.
+The danger lies in the ways in which partners cope with these emotions.
+The strategies used when coping with vulnerability determine whether the relationship spirals up or down.

 How do you ‘do’ vulnerability?

-Most likely in one of these two common ways:
+Most likely in one of two common ways:

-Sadly, these ways may give some temporary relief to your emotional hurt but they do not achieve what you really want: to resolve issues and feel closer to your partner.
-Ultimately these methods distance your partner further and exacerbate your sense of being vulnerable.
-You become overly sensitive and you tend to fight about the most trivial things.
-You approach the next conflict with even poorer trust.
+Sadly, these may only give some temporary relief to your emotional hurt, but do not achieve what you really want: to resolve issues and feel closer to your partner.
+Ultimately, these methods serve to create a greater distance between you and your partner and exacerbate your sense of vulnerability.
+You become overly sensitive and tend to fight about the most trivial things.
+You end up approaching the next conflict with even less trust.
 Defend-attack is now the name of the game.

 You want to find a better way.